harshitaprabhu/ultrasonic-proximity-alert-system/README.md

 This project detects objects in front of an ultrasonic sensor and determines their proximity based on configurable distance thresholds.

 The Arduino continuously measures the distance of an object using the HC-SR04 ultrasonic sensor.
-Based on the measured distance, the system classifies the object into one of three states:
+Based on the measured distance, the system classifies the object into one of four states:

 - 🟢 SAFE
 - 🟡 WARNING
 - 🔴 CRITICAL
+- ⚪ OUT OF RANGE

 Each state is indicated using a dedicated LED, while an audible buzzer provides an additional warning.
 The measured distance and current system status are also displayed through the Serial Monitor.